 What is a Christian?

 Being a Christian entails more than just “believing in Jesus” or “accepting Jesus in one’s heart.”
-A Christian is someone who is an active follower and imitator of Jesus, who has surrendered his or her life, been baptized and has received the Holy Spirit.
+There is no doubt that having faith and belief in Jesus Christ is essential, but it is only the starting point of true Christianity.
+A Christian is someone who is an active follower and imitator of Jesus, who has surrendered his or her life, has been baptized and has received the Holy Spirit.
 He or she is working to “put on Jesus Christ,” to walk and conduct his or her life as Jesus did when He was on the earth.